Medical Dictionary

 What are congenital heart defects?

 Congenital heart defects (CHDs) are problems with the structure of the heart.
 "Congenital" means that that the problems are present at birth.
-These defects happen when a baby's heart doesn't develop normally during pregnancy.
+These defects happen when a fetus's heart doesn't develop normally during pregnancy.
 Congenital heart defects are the most common type of birth defect.

 Congenital heart defects can change the way the heart pumps blood.
 They may make blood flow too slowly, go the wrong way, or block it completely.